stjudecloud/docs/docs/guides/forms/how-to-fill-out-DAA.md

 and  (2) have your institution’s Information Security Officer sign the agreement on page 13.
    ![](../../images/guides/forms/daa-6.png)

-If filling out the DAA electronically, you must select the option to download within the wizard and input the contact information of your institution’s Information Security Officer.
+If filling out the DAA electronically, you must select the option to download within the setup wizard and input the contact information of your institution’s Information Security Officer.

 ### Contemplated Use